 general administration and general expenses.

-Note: The OMB “Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards” removed “use allowances” as an option for the use of an organization’s buildings, other capital improvements, and equipment on hand, effective December 26, 2014.
-That change supersedes the information in this Section 8.2 Treatment of Costs, which will be updated later to reflect the change.

 Indirect costs may be identified and allocated using a cost allocation plan (see Chapter 11 of this manual), indirect cost rate (see Chapter 12 of this manual), or both.
 Only costs that are consistently treated as indirect costs may be included in an indirect cost pool.

-Limitations on Indirect and Administrative Costs.
+Limitations on Indirect and Administrative Costs

 Funding requirements may limit the amount of indirect and/or administrative costs that are allowed under a particular program or award.
 Indirect or administrative costs that are in excess of such limitations may not be charged to another award.
 Non-federal and/or non-state revenue sources must be used to pay for costs that cannot be recovered as a result of these limitations.

 Indirect costs are not necessarily administrative in nature and therefore do not automatically count towards administrative cost limitations.
-Indirect costs should be reviewed to determine whether they are administrative or programmatic in nature.
-The U.S. Department of Labor’s One-Stop Comprehensive Financial Management Technical Assistance Guide (One-Stop TAG) provides the following methodology for determining the portion of indirect costs that are chargeable to administrative and program cost categories.
+The determination depends on the applicable administrative cost definition.
+If an administrative cost definition allows for a distinction between administrative and programmatic indirect costs, the individual indirect costs should be reviewed to determine whether they are administrative or programmatic in nature.
+For those cases, the U.S. Department of Labor’s One-Stop Comprehensive Financial Management Technical Assistance Guide (One-Stop TAG) provides the following methodology for determining the portion of indirect costs that are chargeable to administrative and program cost categories.

 Review all the costs included in the indirect pool and label them as program or administrative costs based on the particular program definition.
 For example: